Mazda CX-5 Hybrid Vs. CX-50 Hybrid: What To Expect

 MPG Ratings vs. Driving Dynamics

-For the CX-50 Hybrid, expect similar power output to the RAV4 Hybrid it borrows its powertrain from, at around 219 horsepower, and likely slightly lower fuel economy ratings: around the mid to high 30s combined.
+For the CX-50 Hybrid, expect similar performance to the RAV4 Hybrid it borrows its powertrain from, with 219 horsepower, and only slightly lower fuel economy ratings, at 38 MPG combined (compared to 39 MPG in the Toyota model).
 While the Toyota-sourced hybrid setup in the CX-50 Hybrid won’t match the responsiveness of the gas-engined CX-50 and CX-50 Turbo models, its high marks in fuel economy will be a welcomed addition to the CX-50 line for many motorists.

 We anticipate the CX-50 Hybrid and its Toyota-sourced gas-electric powertrain will top the upcoming CX-5 Hybrid in gas mileage.
 As a decades-long leader in hybrid powertrain technology, Toyota’s hybrid vehicles often compare favorably to other automakers’ options when it comes to real-world MPG.

-Mazda routinely prioritizes powertrain responsiveness and the driving experience over fuel economy ratings, and that’s why we fully expect the CX-50 Hybrid version of the Toyota system to take a minor hit in city and highway MPG ratings once tested and estimated by the EPA.
+Mazda routinely prioritizes powertrain responsiveness and the driving experience over fuel economy ratings, and that’s partly why the CX-50 Hybrid will narrowly miss the RAV4 Hybrid’s 39 combined MPG rating.
 And, with Mazda developing the CX-5 Hybrid’s powertrain in-house, we anticipate this model’s engine and driving dynamics will outperform the CX-50 Hybrid’s but fall short of its SUV sibling’s fuel economy ratings.

 Never miss a Mazda when you sign up for our email list: